wazuh/wazuh-documentation/source/user-manual/api/configuration.rst

     auth_token_exp_timeout: 3600
     rbac_mode: white

-It is not needed to restart the Wazuh API for these changes to take effect.
-However, for some of them it may be required to request a new JWT token.
+It is needed to restart the Wazuh API for these changes to take effect.
+For some of them, it may be required to request a new JWT token too.

 Configuration endpoints
 -----------------------